TDycores-Project/TDycore/doc/sphinx/source/styleguide.rst

 ^^^^^^^^^^^^^^^^^^^^

-Typically, a class has a single constructor function named after the class, with ``Create`` preceding the class name.
+Typically, a class has a single constructor function named after the class, with ``Create`` following the class name.
 A constructor takes a number of arguments for initializing the class, plus a final argument that stores a pointer to a newly-allocated instance of the class.
 For example, consider the following constructor for our ``TDyWashingMachine`` class:::

-    PetscErrorCode TDyCreateWashingMachine(PetscInt numCents, TDyWashingMachine *wm);
+    PetscErrorCode TDyWashingMachineCreate(PetscInt numCents, TDyWashingMachine *wm);

-**Question: I've seen TDycore code with Create up front, in contrast to PETSc's style of always placing the type first.
-Any opinions on this?**
 This constructor creates a ``WashingMachine`` instance that costs the given number of cents to wash a load of laundry.
 The ``wm`` argument stores the new instance.
 The constructor returns an integer-valued error code described